 In one recent matter, Jim represented lenders seeking repayment of loans made to a homebuilder in Las Vegas.
 Although the borrower became insolvent, Jim obtained full payment of the principal and a substantial portion of the unpaid interest from the guarantors, a recovery of more than $300 million.

-Mr. Hough’s patent litigation experience spans a variety of technical fields, including biotechnology, semiconductors, medical devices and business methods.
-His copyright experience includes matters involving software, jewelry and toy designs, and rights to musical compositions.
-In a high–profile case, he represented the author and publisher of the best–selling book Memoirs of a Geisha.
+Jim is also a seasoned IP litigator.
+His patent litigation experience includes a variety of technical fields, including biotechnology, semiconductors, medical devices, and “business methods.”
+His copyright experience includes software, jewelry and toy designs, and rights to musical compositions.
+In one high–profile case, he represented the author and publisher of the best–selling book, Memoirs of a Geisha.

-Mr. Hough was selected as an “IP Star” for the 2016 edition of Managing Intellectual Property’s World IP Survey.
-He is recommended in the 2017 edition of The Legal 500 Asia Pacific in the areas of Intellectual Property and Dispute Resolution.
+Mr. Hough was selected as an “IP Star” for the 2017–2019 editions of Managing Intellectual Property’s World IP Survey.
+He is recommended in the 2018 edition of The Legal 500 Asia Pacific in the areas of Intellectual Property and Dispute Resolution.
 He is also recommended in the 2016 edition of Intellectual Asset Management’s IAM Patent 1000.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.